 - Option 2 (no lodging): $3,000, includes all program activities and materials, 10 weekday lunches, and local transportation via the metro while in Washington, D.C.
 Participants are responsible for making their own travel arrangements to and from Washington, D.C., and making their own lodging arrangements for the duration of the program, as well as their own lunches during the weekend and all dinners.
 Note: Hotels in the Washington metro area can run $200+ per night during the early summer.

-(Arrival for is on Sunday, June 14th with departure on Saturday, June 27th.)
+(Arrival is on Sunday, June 12th with departure on Saturday, June 25th.)

 How do I apply?

 Applications will be accepted through April 15, 2016.